vladkinoman/just-my-notes/books/best-computer-science-books.md

 [The GLib/GTK+ Development Platform](https://people.gnome.org/~swilmet/glib-gtk-dev-platform.pdf) by Sébastien Wilmet (free book *in progress*; short)

-[Designing Interfaces: Patterns for Effective Interaction Design]() by by Jenifer Tidwell (free book; the book is basically an encyclopedia of UI design patterns, or maybe "mini patterns"; good)
+**[Designing Interfaces: Patterns for Effective Interaction Design](https://designinginterfaces.com/) by by Jenifer Tidwell (free book; the book is basically an encyclopedia of UI design patterns, or maybe "mini patterns"; amazing!)**

 ## IoT